vando026/ahri/README.md

   15.00   16.00   17.00   17.01   18.00   19.00
 ```

-Let’s pretend you just created a dataset that doesnt have age by
+Let’s pretend you just created a dataset that doesnt have an age
-dataset, and all you have is the start or end date of the episode, and
+variable, and all you have is the start or end date of the episode, and
 the date of birth.
-You want to get the age, and subset by age, then
+You want to get the age at each episode, and then
-`setData` becomes handy.
-First, we can get the birth date of the
+subset by age.
+Using the `getbirthdate` function, we can get the birth
-participant with the `getBirthDate` function.
-Then we pass that data to
+dates and then pass that data as an argument to
-an argument in
 `setData`.

 ``` r